 We will ask you to pay in advance, unless we agree otherwise, for any third party expenses that we will incur on your behalf.
 We call these expenses disbursements.

-There are some services we charge a fixed price for.
-This fixed fee incorporates both the time and cost to us and the cost charged to us by our suppliers.
+There are some services we charge a fixed price (plus VAT @ 20%) for.
+This fixed price incorporates both the time and cost to us and the cost charged to us by our suppliers.
 These include:

 - BACS £10